akorunska/x.teams/module-2/README.md

 ## Setup instructions
 * Clone the repository
-* Create virtualenv with python3.6+ and activate it
+* Create virtualenv with python3.6+ and activate it (python version currently being used in development is Python 3.6.7 )
 * Install all project dependencies, using
 ```
 pip install -r requirements.txt